-- The painting front surface is in reasonable overall order having various noticeable craquelure and foxing stains, frame stretcher lines showing.
-The canvas has been reinforced around the edges with strip cotton lining.
+- The front of painted is in reasonable overall order, having various noticeable craquement and fox stains, and frame stretcher lines showing.
+The canvas has been reinforced around the edges with a strip of cotton lining.
 With some signs of paint touch ups in some areas, also with some paint loss in places.

-- Set in a traditional later classic gilt & ebony colour painted frame, frame having general wear, chips, stains, losses in places commensurate with usage & age.
+- Set in a traditional late classic gilt & ebony color painted frame, the frame has general wear, chips, stains, losses in places commensurate with usage & age.
 It would benefit with a professional cleaning.

 Wide (108 cm)